ontodev/robot/docs/validate.md

 # Validate

-Validates a table (CSV or TSV file) against an ontology using the set of rules defined in the table file, and write the output to a TXT, HTML, or XLSX file.
+Validates tables (CSV or TSV files) against an ontology using the sets of rules defined (per table) in the table files, and writes the output to TXT, HTML, or XLSX files.
 (If no output format is specified then the output is directed to STDOUT.)
 For example:

     robot validate --input immune_exposures.owl \
       --table immune_exposures.csv \